Roman Kingdom: Lucius Tarquinius Superbus

 The seventh and final king of Rome was Lucius Tarquinius Superbus.
 He was the son of Priscus and the son-in-law of Servius, whom he and his wife had killed.
+He ruled for 25 years.

 Tarquinius waged a number of wars against Rome's neighbours, including against the Volsci, Gabii and the Rutuli.
 He also secured Rome's position as head of the Latin cities.
 He also engaged in a series of public works, notably the completion of the Temple of Jupiter Optimus Maximus, and works on the Cloaca Maxima and the Circus Maximus.
 However, Tarquin's reign is remembered for his use of violence and intimidation to control Rome and his disrespect for Roman custom and the Roman Senate.

 Tensions came to a head when the king's son, Sextus Tarquinius, raped Lucretia, wife and daughter to powerful Roman nobles.
 Lucretia told her relatives about the attack, and committed suicide to avoid the dishonour of the episode.
 Four men, led by Lucius Junius Brutus, and including Lucius Tarquinius Collatinus, Publius Valerius Poplicola, and Spurius Lucretius Tricipitinus incited a revolution that deposed and expelled Tarquinius and his family from Rome in 509 BC.

-Tarquin was viewed so negatively that the word for king, rex, held a negative connotation in the Latin language until the fall of the Roman Empire.

 Lucius Junius Brutus and Lucius Tarquinius Collatinus became Rome's first consuls, marking the beginning of the Roman Republic.
-This new government would survive for the next 500 years until the rise of Julius Caesar and Augustus, and would cover a period during which Rome's authority and area of control extended to cover vast areas of Europe, North Africa, and West Asia.
-He ruled 25 years.
+An attempt by the Etruscan ruler Lars Porsena to restore the Tarquinii to power was abandoned, and a subsequent attack by Porsena's son on Aricia was beaten back by the Latins and their allies from Cumae.